ao-labs/spacebar-contract/docs/SpaceshipUniverse1.md

 function mint(address to) external returns (uint256)
 ```

 Mints a new Spaceship.
 Spaceships are locked by default (aka.
-Proto-Ship)
+Protoship)

 _Only space factory contract can call this function._